 Crime & Safety

-A South Shore man is due to appear at the Leighton Criminal Courthouse for a litany of felony charges in the shooting of a CPD officer.
+A South Shore man faces a litany of felony charges in the shooting of a CPD officer.
+Feds charge Indiana woman with providing gun.

-CHICAGO—A man accused of killing a Chicago police officer and critically wounding another at a North Side hospital over the weekend has been formally charged and will appear for a pre-detention hearing Monday afternoon.
+CHICAGO—A man accused of killing Chicago police officer John Bartholomew and critically wounding another at Swedish Hospital on the city’s North Side over the weekend has been formally charged.

 Alphanso Talley, 26, is facing a litany of felony charges for the hospital double shooting, including: